anthonywchen/CommonSenseMultiHopQA/README.md

     --reference_file2 <ref1>
 ```
 ## ToDo
+* Script to merge in predictions, metric score, and original data file for easier transferrability
 * Add in SocialQA dataset processing
 * Add in SocialQA training
 * Clean README, getting read of unncessary info and adding in how to create ELMo embeddings, etc.
-* Also write out BLEU score file
-* Script to merge in predictions, metric score, and original data file for easier transferrability
 * Create paraphrase detection model to use as additional metric.

 ## Bibtex